tos-kamiya/dendro_text/README.md

 ### Options

 ```
+  -t --tokenize             Compare texts as tokens of languages indicated by file extensions, using Pygments lexer.
+  -c --char-by-char         Compare texts in a char-by-char manner.
   -l --line-by-line         Compare texts in a line-by-line manner.
   -m --max-depth=DEPTH      Flatten the subtrees (of dendrogram) deeper than this.
   -n --neighbors=NUM        Pick up NUM (>=1) neighbors of (files similar to) the first file.
 Drop the other files.
   -N --neighbor-list=NUM    List NUM neighbors of the first file, in order of increasing distance. `0` for +inf.
   -s --file-separator=S     File separator (default: comma).
   -f --field-separator=S    Separator of tree picture and file (default: tab).
   -a --ascii-char-tree      Draw tree picture with ascii characters, not box-drawing characters.
   -j NUM                    Parallel execution.
 Number of worker processes.
   --prep=PREPROCESSOR       Perform preprocessing for each input file.
   --progress                Show progress bar with ETA.
+  -W --show-words           Show words extracted from the input file (No comparison is performed).
 ```

 The following options are Pyplot (mathplotlib.pyplot) specific ones: